tyeen/BlockJump/README.md

 For now, I couldn't do more beyond that.

 This plug-in is built under OS X 10.9.2 & Xcode 5.1.
-I haven't tested it on other versions.

 ### Installation
 You can either